Acne

 WHAT CAUSES ACNE?

-Acne is an inflammatory disorder that involves the pores of the skin.
-This is where the hair follicles and oil glands (sebaceous glands) are found.
+Acne is an inflammatory disorder that centres around the pores of the skin.
+This is where you find the hair follicles and oil glands (sebaceous glands).
 In normal skin, your pores clear out excess oil and dead skin cells.
 In acne, the skin cells that line your pores produce too much keratin and the glands make too much oil (sebum).
 These two factors make it harder for pores to clear themselves and they eventually become clogged up with dead skin cells.
 Worse still, the excess oil causes an overgrowth of the bacteria p.acnes that feed on sebum.
 These bacteria are normally present on your skin but if they over proliferate, they end up triggering inflammation.
 These inflamed and blocked up hair follicles and pores is what gives the appearance of pimples.
-If untreated, these blocked, inflamed and infected pores may continue to enlarge before bursting.
+If you do not treat it, these blocked, angry and infected pores may continue to get bigger then burst.
 At this stage, the damaged skin begins to heal itself.
 As a result, you may end up with scarring or post-inflammatory hyperpigmentation.

 WHAT ARE THE DIFFERENT TYPES?